Camille Dreyfus Teacher-Scholar Awards Program

 2. A letter of nomination from an institutional representative highlighting the nominee's achievements, and the basis for selection (limited to three pages)

-3. A summary description, with references, of the nominee's research accomplishments as an independent faculty member, and a description of research plans (limited to seven pages)
+3. A summary description, with references, of the nominee's research accomplishments as an independent faculty member, and a description of research plans (limited to six pages)

 4. A statement intended to convince the reviewers of the nominee's dedication to education in the chemical sciences (limited to three pages)

-5. A CV (limited to seven pages) including a list of publications in which independent contributions and undergraduate coauthors are clearly identified.
+5. A CV (limited to five pages) including a list of publications in which independent contributions and undergraduate coauthors are clearly identified.
 Research support should be indicated

-6. A budget (less than one page) describing how award funds will be used
+6. A budget (less than one page) describing how award funds are anticipated to be used

 Please generate all above materials as a single PDF document and e-mail it to: firstname.lastname@example.org.

-Letters of support: Three letters of support should be formatted on 8 1/2 x 11-inch letterhead, using 12-point font size, and sent directly to the Foundation from individuals who know the nominee's capabilities and accomplishments.
-These letters should be sent via electronic mail as a PDF to firstname.lastname@example.org.
-However, letters of support should not be received with the nomination package.
+Letters of support: Three letters of support should be sent directly to the Foundation from individuals who know and address the nominee's accomplishments as an independent faculty member.
+No more than one of these letters may be from the nominating institution.
+Outside letters are generally given a greater weight.
+Letters should be formatted on 8 1/2 x 11-inch letterhead, using 12-point font size, and be no more than three pages.
+The letters of support should be sent as a PDF to email@example.com and should not be received with the nomination package.

 1. Highlights of research accomplishments during the award period and a description of any noteworthy accomplishments in chemistry education